 And we probably don’t have to tell you what hiring managers think about that.

 Just remember what your mama told you: Honesty is always the best policy.
 If you feel like there’s part of your background that’s not quite up to snuff, your best bet is creative—but truthful—positioning.
-Career expert Kari Reston shares smart strategies to applying for a job you’re underqualified for, and Jenny Foss of jobjenny.com shares tips for crafting your education section when you don’t think your degree (or lack thereof) will impress.
+To apply for a job you’re underqualified for, highlight transferable skills, or follow these tips from Muse Master Coach Jenny Foss to craft your education section when you don’t think your degree (or lack thereof) will impress.

 These mistakes seem pretty basic, but if Google sees them all the time?
 You can bet every other employer does, too.
 The good news is, they’re all totally avoidable.
 Make sure your (one- to two-page) resume is squeaky clean, and you’re already ahead of the game.